 - If leaking of effluent is noted then pouch change should occur immediately.”5

-- Can be adjusted to fit the size and shape of the stoma
+- It adjusts to fit the size and shape of the stoma

-- It doesn’t require any skilled personnel to cut the opening after the patient has had the initial training.
+- It does not require any skilled personnel to cut the opening after the patient has had the initial training.

-- There is a reduced risk of discharge accumulation behind the flange.
+- Reduced risk of discharge accumulation behind the flange.

-- Ostomates with dexterity problems due to hand arthritis or other causes can find it difficult to cut out the opening with sufficient precision.
+- Ostomates with dexterity problems due to hand arthritis or other causes can struggle to cut out the opening with precision.

-- There are increased chances of mistakes that can lead to poor flange placement and increased risk of leakage and skin irritation.
+- Increased chances of poor flange placement and risk of leakage and skin irritation.

-- It is cumbersome to perform the procedure while traveling or when in a public restroom
+- Difficulties performing the procedure while traveling or in a public restroom.

-- It can interfere with social life owing to the time needed to perform the procedure during a pouch change.
+- It can interfere with social life; it takes time to perform the procedure during a pouch change.

 What may happen when the ostomy equipment’s size is wrongly adjusted?

-The caring of your stoma when using a cut-to-fit ostomy system is the same as when using other types of ostomy systems, though it is of utmost importance to practice appropriate stoma management regardless of the system.
+The care of your stoma when using a cut-to-fit ostomy system is the same as when using other types of ostomy systems, though it is crucial to practice appropriate stoma management regardless of the system.
 Consult with an ostomy nurse if you have questions about this system.

 (1) Recalla, S., English, K., Nazarali, R., Mayo, S., Miller, D., & Gray, M. (2013).
 Ostomy care and management: a systematic review.
 Journal of Wound Ostomy & Continence Nursing, 40(5), 489-500.
 Available online at https://nursing.ceconnection.com/ovidfiles/00152192-201309000-00009.pdf